Mark Cohen (surgeon): Education

 Cohen completed his medical degree (MD, CM) in 1992 with a specialization in ophthalmology (FRCSC) at McGill University.
 At McGill, he was a recipient of the Holmes Gold Medal, awarded to the graduate with the highest aggregate academic standing upon completion of medical school.
 Following residency, he completed his training with a post-doctoral fellowship in corneal transplantation surgery and laser vision correction of the cornea at the Université de Montréal.
 He previously attended Vanier College in Montreal.

 Cohen is clinical instructor and lecturer in refractive surgery at McGill University and the Université de Sherbrooke.
-Residents from these training programs receive their clinical training at the LASIK MD facility in Montreal.
 This facility is a non-hospital based facility accredited site by the College of Physicians of Quebec for the training of laser vision correction to ophthalmic surgery residents.

-Professional work
+Career

-Cohen is a certified C-LASIK instructor, Cohen was a clinical assessor for Bausch and Lomb for the zero compression Hansatome microkeratome, specifically designed to allow for safer and thinner corneal flaps for LASIK surgery.
+Cohen is a certified C-LASIK instructor, Cohen was a clinical assessor for Bausch and Lomb for the zero compression Hansatome microkeratome, designed to allow for safer and thinner corneal flaps for LASIK surgery.
 He is one of two National Medical Directors for LASIK MD (2001–present).

-Cohen served as President and CEO of LASIK MD since its inception.
+Cohen served as president and CEO of LASIK MD since its inception.
 In 2017, the company merged with TLC Laser Eye Centres to form Vision Group, a network of laser vision correction and ophthalmology clinics across North America.

-Following the merger, Cohen became President, CEO, CoFounder, and CoNational Medical Director of Vision Group.
-Today, the company operates more than 60 clinics and 100 operating rooms, and employs over 1,400 staff, including over 200 ophthalmic surgeons.
+Following the merger, Cohen became president, CEO, co-founder, and co-national medical director of Vision Group.

-In 2014, LASIK MD earned Platinum Club status in Canada's Best Managed Companies competition sponsored by Deloitte, CIBC, the National Post and Queen's School of Business.
-Platinum Club status is awarded to those organizations who have been Best Managed Companies for seven consecutive years or more.

-Partners

-In 2016, concurrent with an investment by the Caisse de Dépôt (CDPQ) in LASIK MD, a Board of Directors was created and Cohen was named the Chairman.
+In 2016, concurrent with an investment by the Caisse de Dépôt (CDPQ) in LASIK MD, a board of directors was created and Cohen was named the chairman.

 Awards

-In 2024, Dr. Mark Cohen, CEO and co-founder of Vision Group, was named one of the EY Entrepreneur Of The Year® 2024 Québec Award Winner.
+In 2024, Cohen was named one of the EY Entrepreneur Of The Year 2024 Québec Award Winner.
 In 2007, Cohen was awarded the Bank of Montreal Arista award organized by the Young Chamber of Commerce of Montreal as Quebec's leading Young Professional for the year.
 In 2006, he received the Howard Stotland Technology Award for Young Technology Entrepreneur of the Year.
 In 2008, Cohen was named one of Canada's Top 40 Under 40.
 He is a Quebec recipient of the Ernst & Young 2008 Entrepreneur of the Year Award in the professional/financial services category and received a National Citation in honour of Service Excellence.